-To enable user access to Genesys Multicloud CX services reachable over the Internet by a public IP address, you must consider:
+To enable user access to Genesys Multicloud CX cloud services reachable over the Internet by a public IP address, you must consider:

-- Protocols and communication ports (more information here) - Your proxy configuration (more information here) - Your firewall configuration (more information here)

-- Genesys Multicloud CX access policy and IP-based access restrictions (more information starts here) - Note: If your company policies require, you can maintain IP-based control over access to Genesys Multicloud CX services, and permit access only from your known IP addresses.
-There is no IP-based control over the TURN interface, which relies on other firewall techniques. - There are additional configuration considerations if you want to use VPN split tunneling as the technique that enables off-site work.
+- Protocols and communication ports (more information here) - Your proxy configuration (more information here) - Your firewall configuration (more information here) - Genesys Multicloud CX access policy and IP-based access restrictions (more information starts here) - There are additional configuration considerations if you want to use VPN split tunneling as the technique that enables off-site work.
 The technique allows your off-site users to access Genesys Multicloud CX services via your corporate systems.
-As described here and here, to use split tunneling you must: - Use a PAC file to direct users' browsers to the corporate proxy and enforce access to Genesys Multicloud CX services via the proxy. - Use the stable IP addresses of the Genesys Multicloud CX TURN interfaces to exclude WebRTC media traffic from the VPN tunnel.
+As described here and here, to use split tunneling you must: - Use a PAC file to direct users' browsers to the corporate proxy and enforce access to the services via the proxy. - Use the stable IP addresses of the TURN interfaces to exclude WebRTC media traffic from the VPN tunnel.